renepickhardt/doc/R.md

 [D. Knuth](http://en.wikipedia.org/wiki/Donald_Knuth), who also uses `<-` in his books.

-hekoA thing I found quiet amusing about R is that there seem to be equaly many articles describing flaws in the R language [2,3], than introductions and guides to the language.
+A thing I found quiet amusing about R is that there seem to be equaly many articles describing flaws in the R language [2,3], than introductions and guides to the language.
 Of course I started reading flaws first.